CodingWithRuslan/MERN-Stack-app/README.md

-           creating new folder named routes inside our backend folder. inside routes folder we create new file named workouts.js API Endpoints
+           creating all of the workout routes we need for the api and test them out using POSTMAN.
+                         API Endpoints
            GET    /workouts --> Gets all the workouts documents POST   /workouts --> Creates a new workout document